ramen4598/Study_nodeJS/README.md

 and then ...

-if you use linux/amd64 flatform check this!
+if you use linux/amd64 flatform check this!a

+default 1.1 version is for arm64.

 ```
 services: